Is a GMC extended warranty the best way to protect your vehicle after your factory warranty expires?

 The Best Extended Warranty Protection For Your GMC

-CARCHEX has a highly reputable customer service department and has achieved a prestigious Better Business Bureau accreditation along with an A+ rating.
+CARCHEX has a highly reputable customer service department and has Better Business Bureau accreditation along with an A+ rating.
+It was our pick for the Motor1 Best for Used Cars award.

 Purchasing an extended warranty through CARCHEX also comes with several other perks:

-- All CARCHEX plans allow you to select from more than 30,000 certified repair shops across the country.
+- Your choice of repair facilities: All CARCHEX plans allow you to select from more than 30,000 certified repair shops across the country.
 The company pays your claim up front, never forcing you to front the money for the repair

-- Every CARCHEX plan comes with 24/7 roadside assistance.
-This includes allowances for towing and rental cars, trip interruption services, gas delivery, and more.
+- Emergency roadside assistance: Every CARCHEX plan comes with 24/7 roadside assistance.
+This includes allowances for towing and rental cars, trip-interruption services, gas delivery, and more.

-- CARCHEX prides itself on its customer-centric approach and will never hassle or use high-pressure tactics to force a decision.
+- Outstanding customer care: CARCHEX prides itself on its customer-centric approach and will never hassle or use high-pressure tactics to force a decision.
 CARCHEX representatives are trained to consult potential customers, identifying and outlining the details of the best plan options for them based on their needs and their budget.